lbaile21/LLMstudio/CONTRIBUTING.md

 noise, and discard the first run when measuring steady-state behavior (it often includes import/JIT warmup costs).

+### Avoiding common pitfalls

+A few mistakes show up often enough in performance PRs that they're worth calling out explicitly:

+- **Benchmarking against a live provider without isolating network noise.**
+  If you must hit a remote API, run the benchmark multiple times across different times of day, or mock the transport layer for the hot path you actually care about.
+- **Comparing a warm cache against a cold one.** Either flush caches between runs, or report both warm and cold numbers separately.
+- **Measuring wall-clock time on a busy machine.** Close other workloads, or use `time.perf_counter()` inside a tight loop and report CPU time alongside wall time when the distinction matters.
+- **Optimizing a code path that isn't on the critical path.** Profile first (`cProfile`, `py-spy`, or `scalene`) and include a short note in the PR describing which function dominated before your change.

 When in doubt, err on the side of including more context: a reviewer should be able to reproduce your numbers without having to ask follow-up questions.